pantheon-systems/documentation/source/content/guides/drupal-9-legacy-project-to-pantheon.md

 ### Contributed Code

-The goal of this process is to have Composer manage all the site's contrib modules, contrib themes, core upgrades, and libraries (referred to as _contributed code_).
-The only things from the existing site that should remain in the git repository are custom code, custom themes, and custom modules that are specific to the existing site.
+The goal of this process is to have Composer manage all the site's contrib modules, contrib themes, core upgrades, and libraries (referred to as *contributed code*).
+The only things from the existing site that should remain in the Git repository are custom code, custom themes, and custom modules that are specific to the existing site.

 #### Modules and Themes